drake-mer/expensetrack/INSTALL.md

 ## Demo script

-To check if everything is ok, run `demo_script.sh`.
+To check if everything is ok, run `demo_script.sh` at the root of your repository.
-It will create the database schema and launch the webserver, then ask you for the creation of an superuser.
+It will clone the repo, create the database schema and launch the webserver.
+It will also ask you for the creation of an superuser.

 At this point, you will be able to use the application by opening `ui-js/index.html` in your browser and to start creating